IBM/janusgraph-operator/articles/janusgraph-certification.md

 ![Operator hub preview](../images/operatorhub-preview.png)

 Finally, you have successfully certified your operator.
 Now you can publish your operator in RedHat market place and operatorshub.io.

+## Next Steps

+At this point, you have successfuly certified your operator image and bundle.
+The next step is to publish the JanusGraph operator at RedHat Market place or operatorhubs.io.